Annette Willson – a bit about me and what motivates me

 So what does all this mean to you?

-Your biggest challenge is to change your thinking from training your horse to training you.
-I have seen this program change riders’ lives so now it is your turn.
-Get started, because once you do you will never look back and you will wonder why you didn’t do this training years ago. if you are recovering from and injury this program is a must.
+Your biggest challenge is changing your thinking from training your horse to training yourself.
+I have seen this program change riders’ lives, so now it is your turn.
+Get started, because once you do, you will never look back and wonder why you didn’t do this training years ago.
+If you are recovering from an injury, this program is a must.

 What is Applied Posture Riding?